Application and Enrollment Policies and Procedures

-- The legal notice or advertisement of the application period shall be designed to inform individuals that are most likely to be interested in attending the Academy.
+- The legal notice or advertisement of the application period shall be designed to inform individuals that are most likely to be interested in attending the school.

-- The Academy, being an equal opportunity educational institution, shall be committed to good-faith affirmative action efforts to seek out, create, and serve a diverse student body.
+- The school, being an equal opportunity educational institution, shall be committed to good-faith affirmative action efforts to seek out, create, and serve a diverse student body.

-- The Academy shall notify parents or guardians of all enrolled students of the deadline for notifying the Academy that they wish to re-enroll their child.
+- The school shall notify parents or guardians of all enrolled students of the deadline for notifying the school that they wish to re-enroll their child.

-- If the Academy Board has a sibling preference policy, the re-enrollment notice must also request that the parent or guardian indicate whether (a) sibling(s) seek(s) to enroll for the upcoming academic year.
+- If the school's Board has a sibling preference policy, the re-enrollment notice must also request that the parent or guardian indicate whether (a) sibling(s) seek(s) to enroll for the upcoming academic year.

-- The Academy shall solicit intent to re-enroll from parents or guardians of all enrolled students using a form.
+- The school shall solicit intent to re-enroll from parents or guardians of all enrolled students using a form.